Musica Kirklees Frequently Asked Questions…

 Instruments are also available on loan from some music shops.

-Practice Diaries – these are issued when your child starts lessons.
-Students are issued with a new Practice Diary at the start of every academic year.
-The Practice Diary is used to record week by week progress.
-The tutor may also write notes to you in the Practice Diary or the titles of books/additional accessories you will need to purchase.
+Music Diaries – these are issued when your child starts lessons.
+Students are issued with a new Music Diary at the start of every academic year.
+The Music Diary is used to record week by week progress.
+The tutor may also write notes to you in the Music Diary or the titles of books/additional accessories you will need to purchase.
 If parents/carers would like to speak with the tutor, this should be requested via the diary.

 Annual Reports – you will receive a progress report at the end of each academic year.